-- 28.1 All staff members will complete Level 1 safeguarding and child protection training.
+28.1 All staff members will complete Level 1 safeguarding and child protection training.
 This will take place every September.
-Staff members who join mid way through the year will complete online training as designated by the DSL. - 28.2 Induction training will cover: - The Child Protection and Safeguarding Policy - The Behaviour Policy - The Staff Code of Conduct - The safeguarding response to children who go missing from education - The identity of the DSL and any deputies - The role of the DSL and deputy DSLs - 28.3 Child protection and Safeguarding training will cover Level One content and also cover, as a minimum: - The issues surrounding sexual violence and sexual harassment - Contextual safeguarding - How to keep previously LAC safe - Child criminal exploitation and the need to refer cases to the National Referral Mechanism - Online Safety - 28.4 The DSL and their deputies will undergo online safety training to help them recognise the additional risks that children with SEND face online to ensure they have the capability to support these children to stay safe online. - 28.5 All staff will have access to a suite of training using the National Online Safety platform throughout the year.
+Staff members who join mid way through the year will complete online training as designated by the DSL.
+All staff are also required to read Keeping Children Safe in Education 2023 - Part 1.

+- 28.2 Induction training will cover: - The Child Protection and Safeguarding Policy - The Wellbeing and Engagement Policy - The Staff Code of Conduct - The safeguarding response to children who go missing or are absent from education - The identity of the DSL and any deputies - The role of the DSL and deputy DSLs - eSafety and Acceptable Use Policy - 28.3 Child protection and Safeguarding training will cover Level One content and also cover, as a minimum: - The issues surrounding sexual violence and sexual harassment - Contextual safeguarding - How to keep previously LAC safe - Child criminal exploitation and the need to refer cases to the National Referral Mechanism - Online Safety including filtering and monitoring - 28.4 The DSL and their deputies will undergo online safety training to help them recognise the additional risks that children with SEND face online to ensure they have the capability to support these children to stay safe online. - 28.5 All staff will have access to a suite of training using the National Collegeplatform throughout the year.